cynthia-a-clifford/cynthia-a-clifford.Github.io/aboutme.md

 I am excited to bring my analytical skills, leadership experience, and education to a data analyst role.
 I’m a self-motivated life-long learner and will continue my professional development in this field because it is FUN.
 I am confident that my combination of education and experience makes me a strong candidate, and I am eager to use my skills to help organizations achieve their goals.<br><br>
 On a personal note, I love scuba diving, hiking, yoga, cooking, hiking, music, swimming, and travel.<be>

-Hi! 👋🏻 I'm Cynthia Clifford - <br><br>
+Hi! 👋🏻 I'm Cynthia Clifford - <br>

 I am a former Mechanical Engineer and a former Math Educator who has transitioned to Data Analytics.
 I love numbers.
-My superpowers 💪 are analysis, statistics, and sleep.<br><br>
+My superpowers 💪 are analysis, statistics, and sleep.<br>

-Feel free to connect 🤝 and say Hi!<br><br>
+Feel free to connect 🤝 and say Hi!<br>

 About Me: